Plastic Surgeons of Alaska

 2741 Debarr Road #215

 Monday–Friday: 8:30 a.m.–4:30 p.m.

-Liposuction is the removal of fat tissue from body areas to achieve a better contour.
+At Plastic Surgeons of Alaska, liposuction helps our Anchorage patients from Wasilla, Palmer, and throughout the Mat-Su Valley and the Kenai Peninsula achieve better contours.
 It is not intended as a weight loss operation.
-It utilizes high power suction and a small tube called a cannula.
-The cannula is moved back and forth within the fat, the suction pulls the fat into the tube where it is ‘cut’ and removed from the body.
+Liposuction utilizes high-power suction and a small tube called a cannula.
+The cannula is moved back and forth within the fat as the suction pulls the fat into the tube where it is released and removed from the body.
 Application of pressure (an elastic garment) will then allow the skin and residual fat to recontour to a new shape.

 To schedule an appointment, please call (907) 563-2002 today.

 Who Is a Good Candidate for Liposuction?